tohagan/runtime-type-validation/README.md

   - Type check against **compile-time** types and interfaces.
   - Validate both **run-time** types and field **value constraints**.
   - Advanced: Apply transforms, data version upgrades ... to all or parts of your data.
-- Can validate a valuue and then emit the result as:
+- Can validate a value and then emit the result as:
   - A valid value OR An exception
   - A Promise (rejects if invalid)
   - A success/fail boolean result (logs errors).